CPSC-1517/CPSC-1517.github.io/_lab/Lab-Requirements.md

   * [ ] GridView control displayes correct data
   * [ ] GridView control has paging implemented
   * [ ] Form does not use DataSource controls to fill/populate data-bound controls
-* Form C – GridView/FormView CRUD (must not use code-behind to populate controls)
+* Form C – GridView Lookup using ObjectDataSource (must not use code-behind to populate controls)
   * [ ] BLL methods set up for Data Bound controls (DataObject and DataObjectMethod attributes)
   * [ ] Form correctly applies an appropriate search technique (use of filter where requested)
   * [ ] Form correctly performs Lookup and binds data to a GridView control